angrysky56/mcts-mcp-server/README.md

 When you ask Claude to perform deep analysis on a topic or question, it will leverage these tools automatically to explore different angles using the
 MCTS algorithm.

-## Configuration

-You can customize the MCTS parameters in the config dictionary or through Claude's `update_config` tool.
-Key parameters include:

-- `max_iterations`: Number of MCTS iterations to run
-- `simulations_per_iteration`: Number of simulations per iteration
-- `exploration_weight`: Controls exploration vs. exploitation balance (in UCT)
-- `early_stopping`: Whether to stop early if a high-quality solution is found
-- `use_bayesian_evaluation`: Whether to use Bayesian evaluation for node scores
-- `use_thompson_sampling`: Whether to use Thompson sampling for selection

-Articulating Specific Pathways:
-Delving into the best_path nodes (using mcts_instance.get_best_path_nodes() if you have the instance) and examining the sequence of thought and content at each step can provide a fascinating micro-narrative of how the core insight evolved.

-Visualizing the tree (even a simplified version based on export_tree_summary) could also be illuminating and I will try to set up this feature.

-Modifying Parameters: This is a great way to test the robustness of the finding or explore different "cognitive biases" of the system.

-Increasing Exploration Weight: Might lead to more diverse, less obviously connected ideas.

-Decreasing Exploration Weight: Might lead to deeper refinement of the initial dominant pathways.

-Changing Priors (if Bayesian): You could bias the system towards certain approaches (e.g., increase alpha for 'pragmatic') to see how it influences the outcome.

-More Iterations/Simulations: Would allow for potentially deeper convergence or exploration of more niche pathways.

-### Example Prompts

-- "Analyze the implications of artificial intelligence on human creativity"
-- "Continue exploring the ethical dimensions of this topic"
-- "What was the best analysis you found in the last run?"
-- "How does this MCTS process work?"
-- "Show me the current MCTS configuration"

 ![alt text](image-2.png)